EXCLUSIVE-Credit Suisse overhaul draws scrutiny from some investors, proxy adviser over governance | Headlines

 In addition, Roger Said of proxy adviser Actares, which works for individual investors including Credit Suisse shareholders, told Reuters there is the risk that both Klein and Blythe Masters, another bank board member who also advised on the reorganization, "could profit at Credit Suisse's expense."
 Klein recused himself from board discussions and voting after he was informally offered the CEO job on Oct.
 21, just six days before the reorganization was announced, said the source familiar with the situation.

+Credit Suisse shares closed up 4.35% on Friday at their highest level since Nov.1.
 Tapping the expertise of internal talent is not unusual among companies in Europe, according to Luca Enriques, a professor of corporate law at the University of Oxford.
 Companies in Europe tend to accept that the board may benefit from having a conflicted director participate in the discussion, Enriques said.
-AT ARM'S LENGTH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)